Decentralized Distributed Optimization for Saddle Point Problems: Problem statement

 Our method requires rewriting problem \eqref{eq:problem_initial} by adding Lagrangian multipliers $\bs, \bz$.
 Moreover, we bound the norms of the dual variables at the solution.

 \begin{theorem} Introduce

 where $\bar\alpha, \bar\beta\in (1, +\infty) \cup \braces{+\infty}$.
 Problem \eqref{eq:problem_initial} is equivalent to

 \end{theorem} Bounding the norms of dual variables is a known result in minimization \cite{lan2020communication,gorbunov2019optimal}.
-We prove Theorem \ref{th:constrained_saddle} by decomposing the saddle in consequent minimization problems.
-Before passing to the proof of Theorem~\ref{th:constrained_saddle}, we recall the corresponding result for minimization.
+We prove Theorem \ref{th:constrained_saddle} \revoms{by considering minimization over $(\bx, \bp, \bs)$ and maximization over $(\by, \bq, \bz)$ separately.
+We decompose a saddle-point problem into two optimization problems and apply to each of them the following result.}

 \begin{lemma} Let $\Theta\subseteq\R^d$ be a closed convex set and $h(\theta): \Theta\to\R$ be a convex differentiable function.
 Consider a problem with affine constraints

 \begin{enumerate}[leftmargin=*] \item Dual problem has a solution $\nu^*$ such that $\norm{\nu^*}_2^2\leq \frac{\norm{\nabla h(\theta^*)}_2^2}{(\sigma_{\min}^+(\mA))^2} =: R_\nu^2$, where $\sigma_{\min}^+(\mA)$ denotes the minimal non-zero singular value of $\mA$ {(initially presented in \cite{lan2020communication})}. \item Let $R > R_{{\nu}}$ and consider a constrained dual problem